awsdocs/amazon-s3-userguide/doc_source/upload-objects.md

       + AWS managed key \- Choose an [AWS managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk)\.
       + Choose from your KMS root keys \- Choose a [customer managed key ](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) from a list of KMS keys in the same Region as your bucket\.

         For more information about creating a customer managed key, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/UsingServerSideEncryption.html) in the *AWS Key Management Service Developer Guide*\.
-For more information about protecting data with AWS KMS, see [Protecting Data Using Server\-Side Encryption with AWS Key Management Service \(SSE\-KMS\)](UsingKMSEncryption.md)\.
+For more information about protecting data with AWS KMS, see [Protecting data using server\-side encryption with AWS Key Management Service \(SSE\-KMS\)](UsingKMSEncryption.md)\.
       + Enter KMS root key ARN \- Specify the AWS KMS key ARN for a customer managed key, and enter the Amazon Resource Name \(ARN\)\.

         You can use the KMS root key ARN to give an external account the ability to use an object that is protected by an AWS KMS key\.
 To do this, choose **Enter KMS root key ARN**, and enter the Amazon Resource Name \(ARN\) for the external account\.
 Administrators of an external account that have usage permissions to an object protected by your KMS key can further restrict access by creating a resource\-level IAM policy\.